The Chicks Tour

-The Chicks Tour / 2023 World Tour is the sixth headlining concert tour from American country music trio The Chicks and their first under their new name.
+The Chicks Tour / 2023 World Tour was the sixth headlining concert tour from American country music trio The Chicks and the first since their name change in June 2020.
 It began on June 14, 2022, in Maryland Heights, Missouri and initially concluded in Austin, Texas.
-Following this, the group are set to play their first ever Las Vegas residency, The Chicks: Six Nights in Vegas in May 2023, at the Zappos Theater.
-The second leg of the tour is scheduled to begin on June 20, 2023, in Oslo, Norway and will finish on September 18, 2023, in Toronto, Canada.
+Following this, the group played their first ever Las Vegas residency, The Chicks: Six Nights in Vegas in May 2023, at the Zappos Theater.
+The 2023 portion of the tour began on June 20, 2023, in Oslo, Norway and finished on October 30, 2023, in Christchurch, New Zealand.